JcDenis/activityReport/README.md

   * Permissions superadmin or admin
   * Dotclear 2.19

+  * plugin add a table to database
+  * plugin send email

 ## USAGE

 First install _activityReport_, manualy from a zip package or from